Cave of Niaux: Site

-Black Hall panel
+Salon noir panel

 "The base of the stone is not colored and the range is restricted for the figures: black and some red for a few of the signs.

 The predominating animal is the bison, represented in the upper part of the panel.
 The bison standing out in the left central part is usually catalogued as a female, due to the shapes presented, such as the scarcely prominent hump.
 By contrast and in opposition to this is the male, found on the right-hand side and showing a more prominent hump.

-The lower part of the wall represents several horses which, with painted hair, represent a member of the equine family with a great amount of hair, the Przewalski.
+The lower part of the wall represents several horses which, with painted hair, represent a member of the equine family with a great amount of hair, the Przewalski horse.
 The bestiary is finished off with two goats, one represented in a very natural manner and the other in a totally schematic manner.
 The panel is dated as being 13,000 years old.
 The walk to the paintings leads through both big caves and narrow passages.
 The cave floor has been left in its natural state: wet, very uneven and slippery in places so sturdy walking shoes are essential."

-A facsimile of Niaux’s Salon Noir (in its pristine form), as well as of other figures in the cave and the Réseau Clastres, is displayed in the nearby Park of Prehistoric Art, near Tarascon-sur-Ariège.
+A facsimile of Niaux's Salon Noir (in its pristine form), as well as of other figures in the cave and the Réseau Clastres, is displayed in the nearby Park of Prehistoric Art, near Tarascon-sur-Ariège.